mattmcgiv/mvmem-chat-lite/readme.txt

 === Chat ===
-Contributors: WPMUDEV, mohanjith, umeshsingla
+Contributors: WPMUDEV, mohanjith, umeshsingla, Matt McGivney
-Author: WPMUDEV
+Author: Matt McGivney
-Tags: BuddyPress, Chat Tool, Chat Widget, Customer Support, Free Live Chat, Friends, Group Chat, Live Chat, Online Live Chat, Online Support, Plugin Chat, Private Message, Web Chat,chat
 Requires at least: 3.5.0
 Tested up to: 3.9.2
-Stable tag: 1.0.8.2

 Add chat to your blog.
 Chat with your readers and let them chat with each other.